MonishAiyappa/Walmart-Sales-Analysis-MySQL/README.md

 For the complete SQL implementation, including feature engineering, indexing, and exploratory data analysis, please refer to the full script linked below.

+This snippet provides an overview of the database schema used for analysis.

 ```sql
 -- CREATING AND USING A DATABASE